EvanKoe/react-native-design-sprint/README.md

 - Avatar (utilisateur) :
 - Clickable (bouton) :
 - colors (a full package of colors) :
-- Dropdown (a button which displays a list on click) :
+- DropDown (a button which displays a list on click) :
 - Form (login form) :
 - Input (a text input) :
 - Layout (an default app layout) :